-The trucking industry is a significant part of the U.S. economy.
-According to the American Trucking Associations, it makes up one of the largest revenue streams and hauled 10 billion tons of goods across the country in 2020.
+The trucking industry is a significant part of the U.S. economy according to many statistics.
+The American Trucking Association says it makes up one of the largest revenue streams and hauled 10 billion tons of goods across the country in 2020.

-This accounts for almost three-quarters of all goods moved in the U.S. Trucking is the backbone of the supply chain and ensures that businesses in the U.S. can operate.
+This accounts for almost three-quarters of all goods moved in the U.S. The trucking industry is the backbone of the supply chain and ensures that businesses in the U.S. can operate.

-It is not only billions in revenue and goods moved that make trucking a core part of our economy.
+It is not only billions in revenue and goods moved that make the trucking industry a core part of our economy.
 It’s also a vital source of jobs.
-Millions of drivers deliver these goods and count on trucking and freight to provide for their families.
+Statistics show that millions of drivers deliver these goods and count on trucking and freight to provide for their families.

 The U.S. economy is dependent on trucking, and that dependency is growing in 2022.
-While the dependency grows, the industry is changing.
-Driver shortages, container shortages, and more are affecting trucking in 2022.
+While the dependency grows, the industry changes.
+Trends are not slowing down on driver shortages, container shortages, and more are affecting trucking in 2022.

 Let’s take a look at some of the most critical U.S. trucking industry statistics in 2022 and review how they are creating trends in the industry.

 Freight Transport Continues To Grow Month After Month Stats Show